-While commercial drivers are frequently to blame for accidents, sometimes crashes result from issues with the truck or its cargo.
+While commercial drivers are frequently to blame for accidents, sometimes crashes result from issues with the trucks or their cargoes.
 Commercial vehicles are required to be maintained in compliance with strict state and federal regulations.
-A trucking company or other company may be liable for a victim’s injuries when an accident is the result of improper maintenance or failure to maintain a vehicle.
-Contact our Fort Lauderdale truck accident lawyer at Englander Peebles today.
+A trucking company or another company may be liable for a victim’s injuries when an accident is the result of improper maintenance or failure to maintain a vehicle.
+Contact our Fort Lauderdale truck accident lawyers at Englander Peebles today.

-Commercial trucking accidents are much more complicated than a simple accident that involved two passenger vehicles.
+Commercial trucking accidents are much more complicated than simple accidents that involve two passenger vehicles.
 Depending on the cause, multiple parties could bear liability for a victim’s injuries.

 Commercial trucking companies are required to carry insurance policies that typically have much higher limits than those available on most traditional automobile insurance policies.
 Because truck drivers rarely have the personal insurance limits or personal resources necessary to pay the damages that are at stake in these cases, the trucking company’s liability becomes extremely important.

 Needless to say, the insurers for commercial trucks are not more inclined to provide compensation to victims simply because of the higher limits.
 Instead, most insurance companies will aggressively try to push victims into accepting settlements that may seem generous but rarely account for the full extent of losses suffered by the accident victim.

 Evidence To Help Prove A Truck Accident Claim

 The success of Broward County truck accident injury claims stemming from commercial truck accidents often hinges on the strength of the evidence secured by the personal injury attorney handling the case.
 Commercial trucking companies are required to keep paper or electronic records of important information, and it is not uncommon for such records to suddenly go “missing” following a truck crash.

 Some of the types of paper or electronic records that commercial trucking companies must maintain include:

 - Trucker training